emmt/QuickHeaps.jl/README.md

 lt(o::ReverseOrdering, a, b) = lt(o.fwd,b,a)
 ```

-So it turns out that, `isless` is eventually called not the operator `<`.
+So it turns out that, `isless` is eventually called, not the operator `<`.
 For
 integers `isless(x,y)` and `x < y` are the same (at least as far as execution
-time is concerned) but for floating values, `isless` takes care of NaN's which
+time is concerned) but for floating-point values, `isless` takes care of NaN's
-involves overheads and this may strongly impact the execution time of sorting
+which involves overheads and this may strongly impact the execution time of
-algorithms.
+sorting algorithms.

 Simple means to ignore NaN's in sorting consists in defining your own ordering
 types and extend the `Base.Order.lt` method, this is pretty simple: